Living in the beautiful outdoors surrounded by acoustic jams and good company…What can be better than that?

 RVs are welcome in both the Quiet Campground and Festival Campground, however all RVs in the Festival Campground must have a RV ticket, as space for RVs is limited.

+The RV ticket reserves one parking space for a camping vehicle in the Festival Campground.
+You only need one ticket per RV, not per person.
 Only registered camping vehicles are permitted: RVs, campers, trailers and camper vans.
 Tents designed specifically to attach to a truck/SUV to convert it into a living space are also permitted in the RV section.
+Along with your parked RV in your camp spot, you may set up one additional dining or camping tent in the spot as well.
 Sleeping in your car, an uncovered van or box truck is not allowed.
 Once inside, vehicles must not be moved except when vacating the campground.
-There are no in/out privilages.
+There are no in/out privileges.

 Vehicles pulling trailers must leave the camping area after parking the trailer.
 The exception is trucks providing power to fifth wheels.